 They're bright, slightly crunchy, and have a subtle fresh pea flavor that pairs perfectly with rich ingredients (like the mozzarella and prosciutto we're adding to this pea shoot pizza).

-Learn more: How to Use Fresh Pea Shoots
+Learn more: 8 Delicious Ways to Use Pea Shoots

 All you need for this pizza: